josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 github_issue_id: 7
 ---

 ## Background

 Yesterday (Wednesday, May 12th) I was talking with a very experienced engineer about their test harness, and how (un)happy they were with how long it took the test harness to run.

 He suggested I just ask Twitter for their applications, get practice on a lot of different applications.
 It is a _brilliant_ suggestion.
 And thus this page was born.

+_update from 2023: As you might not be surprised to hear, the prices have gone up_

 ---------------------